xmliszt/memorizer/README.md

 1. Q&A: the standard type of revision card that provides a question and an answer.
 2. Link: special revision card which accepts a valid URL as the resource.
 When you revise this kind of card, simply click the link to be directed to the source. **If your link is a YouTube video link, it can be played on the website itself as embedded link**

+## What's New!
+- Added search bar for memories.
+Now you can search to find the memory you want quickly!

 ## How to use Memorizer?
 Here is a detailed screenshoted examples to guide you through the application: